QR3.4.3 What is a Photon?

 Light Energy = Plank’s constant x Frequency

-A processing approach answers this question.
-Processing waves aren’t continuous because there is always a core process that can’t be divided further.
-Planck’s constant then represents what will now be called a Planck process, which is the basic unit of quantum network operation.
-Light then comes in little packets because each photon is one Planck process.
-Photons are the indivisible units of light because the processing behind them has an indivisible unit, so Planck’s constant is the smallest energy transfer because one Planck process is the smallest network transfer.
+It followed that energy isn’t continuous but comes in basic units represented by Planck’s constant, the smallest unit of energy.
+Why light comes in indivisible units called photons remained a mystery but a processing approach attributes it to there being a core process that can’t be divided further.
+Planck’s constant then represents this process, which is the basic operation of quantum network.
+Light comes in little packets because each photon is one Planck process and photons are indivisible because the process behind them is indivisible.
+Equally, Planck’s constant is the smallest energy transfer because it represents the smallest network transfer operation.

 To recap, one photon is one Planck process divided over its network wave length, which can’t increase or decrease by less than a point.
 Adding a point distributes the process more, so the transfer rate we call energy is less, and reducing a point makes the transfer rate we call energy increase.